Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

 The only terms that can not be traced back to the excitation circuits are the density terms $\tilde G_p^p$ and the Coulomb repulsion terms $\tilde G_{pq}^{pq}$, which under the JW transformation map to

-These terms are at most 2-local and thus do not benefit from the global interactions.
-The $Z$ terms can be natively realized using $R_z$ gates.
-The required $R_{zz}$ gate for the $ZZ$ terms can be natively realized through so-called fast gates \cite{taylor2017study, Ripoll2003Speed}, or alternatively be decomposed into MS gates as detailed in Sec.~\ref{subsec:PauliRotation}.
+These terms are at most 2-local, and the required $R_{zz}$ gate for the $ZZ$ terms can again be decomposed into MS gates as detailed in the \hyperref[sec:Introduction]{introduction}.

-We finish this section with the same remark as in Sec.~\ref{subsubsec:DoubleExcitation} - that all permutations of $G_{pq}^{rs}$ give rise to the same string pool, and can thus be fully parallelized (the same holds separately for $\tilde G$).
+We supplement this section with the same remark as before - that all permutations of $G_{pq}^{rs}$ give rise to the same string pool, and can thus be fully parallelized (the same holds separately for $\tilde G$).
 Since for the two-electron integrals we generally have $h_{pqrs}\neq h_{prqs} \neq h_{psqr}$, the Pauli strings corresponding to $G_{pq}^{rs}$, $G_{pr}^{qs}$ and $G_{ps}^{qr}$ will in general not cancel out.